Mules, Mule Talk the podcast, mule training books by Cindy K Roberts

 Here we are, let’s get at it!
 If you have questions, you know where to find me.

 Start an emergency mule fund.
 Keep tucking away extra cash for an emergency that may come up unexpectedly.
-Be smart about this, stuff happens, and as you know, you can’t bubblewrap your mules or donkeys.
+Be smart about this, stuff happens, and as you know, you can’t bubble wrap your mules or donkeys.

 Clean out and organize your tack room.
 Use a broom to whisk away the cobwebs, wipe down your leather with conditioner, and cover your saddles/gear with a cover.
 Dust is destructive to leather.